angarsky/diveintopython/learn/variables/variable-import.md

-## Import of a Variable from Another File

 To import a variable from another file in Python, you need to use the `import` statement.
 Suppose you have a Python file named `file1.py` which contains a variable named `my_variable`.
 Here's how you can import `my_variable` in another Python file named `file2.py`:

 ```python